 The Group exercises the utmost care in protecting the privacy and personal information of each user and takes extraordinary measures to ensure the security of each service.
-At the same time, the Group also posts particularly bad cases of fraudulent use of personal information on its Yahoo!
-JAPAN web site to warn users.
+In addition, the Group has set up a Yahoo!
+Security Center within the Yahoo!
+JAPAN site that encourages users to be careful by posting information on examples of fraudulent behavior regarding the abuse of personal information and by suggesting effective security measures to help users protect themselves.
 It also deals with information access rights within the Group with extreme care by assigning specific persons to control it.